cyberrangecz/backend-security-commons/README.md

 ```

 ### Register microservice
-To automatically register microservice in the kypo2-user-and-group service add the following import
+To automatically register microservice in the kypo-user-and-group service add the following import
 to your configuration file:
 ```
 @Import(value = MicroserviceRegistrationConfiguration.class)